 The ‘tour’ includes a leisurely cruise up and down the Bosphorus, where you’ll see famous tourist landmarks like Dolmabahce Palace and Beylerbeyi Palace, charming yali waterfront houses, and beautiful views as you pass by.

 Of course, there’s also plenty to talk about on the table: there are more than dozens of dishes included on your table, including olives, a cheese plate from various Turkish regions, dried fruits and nuts, fresh seasonal fruits, hot starters, simit, sucuk, menemen, and unlimited drinks (like coffee, tea, and water).
-As a bonus, there’s also live jazz music to get your in the mood!
+As a bonus, there’s also live jazz music to get you in the mood!

 🧿 Turkish Mosaic Lamp Workshop

-Rating: 4.9 ⭐️ | Duration: 3 hours
+Rating: 4.9 ⭐️

 You’ve seen those colorful mosaic lamps while exploring the winding side streets of the Grand Bazaar — and now it’s time to make your own!